direktiv/direktiv.github.io/docs/getting_started/states.md

 ## Workflow definition

 All states for a flow are listed under `states`.
-Every workflow must have at least one state.
+Every flow must have at least one state.
 The first state under `states` will be executed first and all subsequent states need to be connected  via transitions.
 If a state has no `transition` attribute the flow ends at that point of the execution.

 ## Simple State